pierre-quelin/GuardianAngel/README.md

 @enduml
 ```

-# Run inside a Docker container
+# Running inside a Docker container

 Building the image :
 ``` sh